netZoo/netZooM/README.md

 netZooM is a MATLAB package of network methods.

 ## Zoo animals
-PANDA, LIONESS, PUMA, and SPIDER.
+PANDA, LIONESS, PUMA, SPIDER, and optPANDA.

 ## Quick guide
 `git clone https://github.com/netZoo/netZooM.git` into your local disk.